After spending two relatively hectic days in Hanoi, we were all set to relax and unwind on a cruise on Ha Long Bay.

-Once we returned to our main vessel, the crew had organised a cooking lesson (which took place every evening).
+Once we returned to our main vessel, the crew organised a cooking lesson (which took place every evening).
 This evening they showed up how to assemble Vietnamese spring rolls.
-Which of course, we were allowed to eat with during the happy hours.
-Yup, the cruise also has happy hour (one hour only), which is a perfect way to grab two drinks and head to the deck to enjoy the sunset as the boat drops anchor for the night.
+Of course, we were allowed to eat during the happy hours.
+Yup, the cruise also has a happy hour (one hour only), which is a perfect way to grab two drinks and head to the deck to enjoy the sunset as the boat drops anchor for the night.

 Day 2 Itinerary

 If you do decide to spend only one night on the cruise, then skip to day 3.
-The activities on day 2 are the ones that you’ll miss out.
+The activities on day 2 are the ones that you’ll miss out on.

 Kayaking In Ha Long Bay

-After our grueling kayaking session, we headed back to our day-boat to grab lunch and enjoy the rest of the afternoon relaxing on a private beach.
+After our gruelling kayaking session, we headed back to our day boat to grab lunch and enjoy the rest of the afternoon relaxing on a private beach.